BUS-OGD/arrthorizer/README.md

 Arrthorizer is [designed for ease of use and configurability](https://github.com/BUS-OGD/arrthorizer/wiki/Desired-and-required-features).
 Its Rails version (currently the *only* version) comes bundled with some useful generators and most of the configuration is done using a DSL in your controllers, along with a plain old YAML file.

+## Features

+* Works with Rails 3.2, 4.0 and 4.1
+* Leverages domain logic for authorization without introducing strong coupling
+* Easy-to-use generators get you up-and-running in minutes, not hours
+* Well-tested
+* Generates tests for your roles for your test framework (MiniTest, RSpec and Test::Unit supported)

 ## Installation

 Add this line to your application's Gemfile: